New Zealand

 Courtney West

-Courtney West is a director in the business advisory team at William Buck.
+Courtney West is a Partner in the business advisory team at William Buck.
 She advises clients on strategic business planning, tax planning and structuring advice, and compliance.
 With a particular interest in the health industry, Courtney works extensively with dentists, GPs, specialists and practice managers to help them achieve their business and personal goals.

 Read more >